-The recent survey I’ve mentioned found that 28 percent of Gen-Z and 27 percent of millennials have never changed credit cards or have always used the same one.
+The Bankrate survey found that 28 percent of Gen-Z and 27 percent of millennials have never changed credit cards or have always used the same one.

 Being complacent in your credit card strategy isn’t necessarily bad.
 You know it works for you and there’s nothing wrong with that.
 It’s understandable that not everyone wants to dedicate time to staying on top of credit card offers at all times.

 In 2021, some of the best credit cards received upgrades which made them even more desirable.
-More credit card offers entered the market, some of them shaking the industry.
+Since then, even more credit card offers have entered the market, some shaking the industry.

 More credit cards for consumers with bad or no credit began to offer rewards.
 Balance transfer intro periods became longer.
 The news on the premium travel cards front signaled such cards are on their way to becoming more attainable.

-You can do it, too, and you likely can do even better this year if you take time to compare credit card offers and strategize your spending.
-I expect that the credit card market will continue to evolve this year, making offers even more appealing and available to more consumers.
+You can score some major cash back this year if you take time to compare credit card offers and strategize your spending.
+The credit card market will likely continue to evolve this year, making offers even more appealing.